 The key factor that makes each species different is the shape and size of their beaks - each having developed to specialize in a different kind of food source, ranging from nuts and seeds to insects and cactus pulp.

 Galapagos finches can be found throughout the islands and some of our visitors have remarked that for such an important species in the history of science, Darwin’s Finches are not particularly exotic or exciting to look at!
 Whilst it’s true that they are uniformly drab in color and don’t exhibit any remarkable behavior, these little birds are a true icon of the islands and of the uniqueness of the archipelago.
 This is what makes a Galapagos cruise such a wonderful adventure of a lifetime, and why here at Galapatours we always make sure that our naturalist guides are amongst the best working in the National Park so that even these “dull” little birds will come to life for you.

 However, there are some concerns about the future of the species.
 The finches are currently under threat from an introduced parasitic fly, and they are the subject of research studies to help the Galapagos National Park authorities to preserve these unique birds.

-- There are 14 distinct species of these little perching birds
+- There are 17 species accepted of these little perching birds

 - Because of their isolation, they developed different beak shapes to deal with different food